Codecademy/docs/content/general/concepts/database/database.md

 ---
-Title: 'Database'
+Title: "Database"
-Description: 'A database is a collection of structured information stored so it can be easily accessed and updated.
-In a computer system, databases are commonly accessed through a database management system, or DBMS.'
+Description: "A database is a collection of structured information stored so it can be easily accessed and updated.
+In a computer system, databases are commonly accessed through a database management system, or DBMS."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Database'
+  - "Database"
-  - 'Tables'
+  - "Tables"
 CatalogContent:
-  - 'learn-sql'
+  - "learn-sql"
-  - 'paths/data-science'
+  - "paths/data-science"
 ---

 A **database** is a collection of structured information stored so it can be easily accessed and updated.
 In a computer system, databases are commonly accessed through a database management system, referred to as a DBMS.